caleyz/OCROverlay/README.md

 - WPF
 - HTMLAgilityPack
 - Python (for calling TesseractOCR functions)
+- WindowsAPICodePack-Shell (For FolderDialog which was removed by Microsoft)

 # TODO List
 - Grab language packs from Tesseract OCR page automatically